jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

         advertise: bgpv6unicast     # this label will be used by the peer config CRD for prefixes to advertise
     spec:
       advertisements:                            # the list of elements to be advertised
-        - advertisementType: "SRv6LocatorPool"   # advertise the SRv6 locator pool
+        - advertisementType: "SRv6LocatorPool"   # advertise the SRv6 locator pool (to be created a few steps after this)
           selector:
             matchLabels:
               export: "pool0"